Edit Blog Post

 I thought the breakfast was way above average and I enjoyed a private tie-dye class; the teacher showed me how to make our own dye from marigolds.
 The design I chose took hours to execute, and I still haven’t worn the shirt.
 From the window of the craft room I could see the enormous standing Golden Buddha.
 Unfortunately scaffolding surrounded him as he was being cleaned and refurbished, but he is only two or three blocks from the hotel.

 I also took a trike to the street where the restaurants cater to westerners.
 While I was reading the menu and chatting with the waitress I read a sign saying $1.00 drinks.
 I suggested these were well-drinks and she assured me they were regular cocktails.
-So I ordered a marguerite and my dinner.
+So I ordered a margarita and my dinner.
 The drink came first and I drank it on an empty stomach.
 It was huge and I was well lit by the time my food arrived.
 I drank a lot of tea, when I realized I didn’t know the name of my hotel, nor did I have any idea what part of town it was in.
 It was dark and rainy, I don’t speak the language and the little piece of paper with the ad for my hotel was dim, the print was rubbing off from the rain.
 I got back safely.
+I guess taxi drivers are used to confused tourists.
 It was a wonderful adventure.

 I definitely would like to return to this charming little hotel.
 It was the perfect ending for a busy, dizzying trip.